 Branding the Founder is as important as cash flow and R&D

-In my world, I tend to meet and work with Founders who are from the fields of Science; Engineers, Mathematicians and Physicists.
-They are brilliant at their thing and building a business around that thing is of enormous value to them and the market they are here to serve.
+I tend to meet and work with Founders from Science, Engineers, Mathematicians, and Physicists in my world.
+They are brilliant at their thing, and building a business around it is of enormous value to them and the market they are here to serve.